syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ---
 # Conversion using Blink Rendering

 Syncfusion Essential HTML converter supports HTML to PDF conversion by using the advanced Blink rendering engine.
-This converter can be easily integrated into any application on .NET platforms such as Windows Forms, WPF, ASP.NET, and ASP.NET MVC to convert URLs, HTML string, SVG and MHTML to PDF.
+This converter can be easily integrated into any application on .NET platforms such as Windows Forms, WPF, ASP.NET, ASP.NET MVC and ASP.NET Core to convert URLs, HTML string, SVG, MHTML to PDF, and HTML to image.

 ## Prerequisites

-<b>Minimum product version:</b> 16.3.0.21
+<b>Minimum product version (.NET Framework):</b> 16.3.0.21

+<b>Minimum product version (.NET Core):</b> 18.1.0.36

-* Supports conversion from .NET Framework 4.5.
+* Supports conversion from .NET Framework 4.5 and .NET Core 2.0.

 * Latest version of Essential HTML converter can be downloaded from the below link,